 4) No guaranteed results

 Success is not guaranteed with any marketing campaign.
 The most significant disadvantage of public relations is determining the success of a company’s efforts.
 If their strategy is not well-executed, they risk receiving no response from their target audience.
-Sometimes the execution is not the issue; the critical message is often ineffective and fails to reach the intended audience.
+Sometimes the execution is not the issue.
+The critical message can often be ineffective and therefore fail to reach the intended audience.

 1) Data & analytics will be at the forefront